 Breast Augmentation Calgary

 One of the most frequently performed cosmetic surgery procedures, breast augmentation (breast enlargement) can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of implants in the breast.
 Women may elect to undergo breast augmentation for many different medical and aesthetic motivations, including balancing breast size and compensating for reduced breast mass after pregnancy or surgery.
-The procedure may be combined with others such as a breast lift for more satisfying results.

 More about the Breast Augmentation Procedure